thiagoferreiraw/thiagoferreiraw/README.md

 ### Hi there 👋

-I'm a software engineer passionate about building a more sustainable and equitable world for all through [WhatsGood](https://sourcewhatsgood.com/), our signature product at Crave.
+I'm a software engineer passionate about using my skills to improve people's lives.
+With several years of experience in the tech industry, I have been focused on building reliable applications with lasting impact across multiple technical areas, but mostly in Backend and DevOps/SRE.

 My main skills:
 - Python, Django, Celery (for workers and async processing)